Fintech buyers carry trust risk

 Discovery should surface payment flow, reconciliation pain, fraud pressure, processor or gateway constraints, and who owns implementation risk.

-The buyer map may include risk, operations, product, finance, compliance, and technology, depending on underwriting, servicing, or borrower workflow.
+The buyer map may include risk, operations, product, finance, compliance, and technology, depending on underwriting, servicing, or loan workflow.

 The call should listen for cash visibility, approvals, bank connectivity, AR or AP friction, reporting burden, and ERP or core-system dependencies.